 How do I find remixable content?

 You can search for remixable leaves using the ‘Collab’ option on the left toolbar.
-All the leaves displayed allow user to remix and share their version.
+All the leaves displayed allow users to remix and share their version.

 Anytime you view a Leaf on SharingTree and notice it has a ‘Collabs’ button, then that leaf can be remixed.